VonC/b2d/README.md

 Typing `s` will launch actually 3 sets of containers, meaning 3 different Git hosting servers (called "blessed", "staging" and "external")

-Typing `t` will launch a series of tests to check if those Git server are working as expected.
+Typing `t` will launch a series of tests to check if those Git servers are working as expected.

 ## Goal: commit replication accross 3 servers